Close

 • involves both sides of the brain.
 A study demonstrated that both the left (the more logical) and right (more creative) sides of the brain are exercised during a game of chess

-Tom Year 11 has created this beautiful chess board in Design and Technology!
+Tom in Year 11 created this beautiful chess board in Design and Technology!

 Tom Redway chessSet 2 2022 Tom Redway chessSet 3 2022